 Grab your copy of this FREE Genealogy Research Guide:

-Pinterest can serve your genealogy wish list.
-You can save books, home decor, archival products, and conference registration pages to help you remember what you would like to spend money on in the coming year.
+Genealogy Wish List: Save books, home decor ideas, archival products, and conference registration pages to help you remember what you would like to spend money on in the coming year.
 (This serves as a great list when people want to buy you something.)

 Check out this Genealogy Wish List!